Keitaroblaster/TypeScript-Quest/README.md

 - How to check that a class is of a certain instance?

-  The "instanceof" operator is used to check if an object is one of a specified class.
+  The `instanceof` operator is used to check if an object is one of a specified class.
 This operator returns true or false.

   ```ts
   objectVariable instanceof ClassName;